xplshn/tinybox/README.md

 So I wrote Tinybox.
 It's one Go file, about 1000 lines.
 You can read the whole thing in an afternoon.
 Copy it into your project and modify it however you want.
 No dependencies, no build systems, no package managers.

+It sticks to the plain POSIX termios/ioctl calls.
+The `termios_*.go` pair only map native ioctl constants, `select_*.go` hides the syscall differences, and `fdset_posix.go` flips the right bits so `select` works the same everywhere.

 <div align="center">
 <tr>
 <td><a href="https://github.com/user-attachments/assets/d1e53971-32e8-4d88-94c2-49b31d1255ca"><img width="300" alt="CGA" src="https://github.com/user-attachments/assets/d1e53971-32e8-4d88-94c2-49b31d1255ca" /></a></td>